cylissama/Alien-Probe/README.md

 ## Project Objective

-The goal of this project is to create a RFID tag recognition system using the Alien ALR F800 RFID reader and an Alien Scanner Antenna.
-This system will allow for easier identification of cars in the campus' parking lots, streamlining the parking process and improving overall parking management.
+The goal of this project is to create an RFID tag recognition system using the Alien ALR F800 RFID reader and an Alien Scanner Antenna.
+This system will allow for easier identification of cars in the campus parking lots, streamlining the parking process and improving overall parking management.

 ## Structure

 The Alien PROBE Java GUI is just a simple app we created using JFrame for early testing.
-You can use a readers IP and Port just like the android app.
+You can use a reader's IP and Port just like the Android app.
 Data can be saved locally into a file.

 Android App contains the Alien PROBE android application that this project focuses on.
-This app features all the main functionality meantioned within our documentaion.
+This app features all the main functionality mentioned within our documentation.
 Scan, Save, and Upload RFID tag read data.

 ## Demo Videos

 - <a href="https://youtube.com/shorts/VZ_IQlKTV7E?si=XHDes0oxlY9vQiWp">Local Network testing<a>
 - <a href="https://www.youtube.com/watch?v=MNutOs0MZxM">Early Usage Demo Video<a>
+- <a href="https://youtu.be/HNoL6W-Lq7Y">Current Mobile Alien P.R.O.B.E Version<a>

 ## Client